ChewYiSiang/mucoco-extension/README.md

 It should be noted that models that require API keys generally require credits to run and will require you to top up.

 #### Codestral
-You will need a Mistral AI API key to use Codestral.
+You will need a Mistral API key to use Codestral.

   1. To obtain your own Mistral API Key, simply head to the official [Mistral AI](https://mistral.ai/) website and  sign up or sign in to an existing account.
 Complete any sign up procedures.
   2. Next, navigate to the homepage of your account.
 On the left hand side of the homepage, you should see a tab called "API Keys".
 Head to that page and create a new key.
 You may leave the expiration date empty.